Minestom/minestom.net/docs/compatibility/proxies.md

 ## Transferring between servers

-To transfer players, you need inform the proxy to do so.
+To transfer players, you need to inform the proxy to do so.
 You can either do this via the [BungeeCord plugin message channel](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel/) or through your own means via your own plugin message channel or a message queue.

 ### Using the BungeeCord plugin message channel
 All supported proxies should have the BungeeCord plugin message channel enabled by default.